Saartje87/web-accessibility/blog/01-reduced-motion/reduced-motion.md

 We (as web developers) should care about users with disabilities.
 We should make sure our websites are accessible for everyone.
 But how do we do that?
 How do we make this part of our development process?

+A few years ago it became standard practice to write "mobile first" applications.
+In this we would write our CSS in a way that catered to mobile users before we started looking at the CSS for desktop users.
+I think there should be a change in the way we design code for people with disabilities.
+We should be writing code in a way that is inclusive FIRST!

 ## Reduced motion first

 Lets start with reduced motion.
 Some people have motion sickness and other issues with moving elements on the screen.
 If you are going to use animations, make sure they can be disabled.